 |Klein Tools IR1000|

-In simple terms, the basic components of an infrared thermometer consist of an optical system, a detector and a processing unit.
+In simple terms, the basic components of an infrared thermometer, or Pyrometer, consist of an optical system, a detector and a processing unit.
 The infrared energy emitted from the object to be measured is gathered by the optical system and then passed through to the detector which transforms the infrared energy into electrical signals.
 These signals are then changed in the processing unit into a temperature measurement.

 Infrared thermometers are often referred to as ‘non-contact’ infrared thermometers and are also known by a range of other terms including: